emory-cs-infovis-master/web-dev/README.md

 CSS styles consist of selectors and properties, grouped in curly brackets.
 A property and its value are separated by a colon, and the line is terminated with a semicolon.

-A simple rule in CSS can look like the following:
+A simple rule in CSS applied to `<div>` elements can look like the following, which adjusts font size, padding (white space), background color, text color, and border:

 ```css
 div {